scroll top

 Earned income tax credit for single parents

-The earned income tax credit is among the tax changes for 2022.
-For the 2022 tax year, the earned income credit ranges from $560 to $6,935 depending on your filing status and how many children you have.
+For the 2025 tax year, the earned income credit ranges from $649 to $8,046 depending on your filing status and how many children you have.

 This is one case where the federal government is a beautiful organization supporting families.
 Muah, IRS!